Breast Cancer surgery

 The surgeon needs to know the location, size, and orientation of the breast tumor

 A margin is a certain width of normal tissue surrounding the cancer tumor.
-A wide ‘negative’ margin, which means a band of tissue with no trace of cancer cells around the site of the removed tumor, is essential to help prevent local recurrence.
+A wide ‘negative’ margin, means that the surgeon leaves a band of tissue, with no trace of cancer cells, around the site of the removed tumor.
+This is essential to help prevent local recurrence.

 The radiologist and the surgeon work together to plan breast cancer treatment

 The surgeon and the radiologist will normally meet before the operation to discuss the X-ray and ultrasound images of the tumor.
 Specifically, the surgeon will want to know exactly where the tumor is, and whether there are any unusual features of the tumor.